 A potential and difficult challenge any homeschool mom may face is isolation.
 I am tempted to personify that term—Isolation, written like a name or proper noun.
 Make it a character as in John Bunyan’s The Pilgrim’s Progress, like Obstinate, Prudence, Faithful, or Talkative.
 Their name messages their impact, character, and role with a clear signal if the companion helps or harms Christian on his journey to the Celestial City.
 Isolation isn’t necessarily that forthcoming.

-I had been round this lonely mountain of Isolation before, several times in fact, when Classical Conversations came into my life.
+I had been around this lonely mountain of Isolation before.
+Several times, in fact, before Classical Conversations came into my life.
 I’ve written earlier about how perfectly timed its entrance was and how I eagerly embraced its classical Christian approach.
-I’ve shared with you the very practical and measurable benefits I’ve experienced as a Director.
+I’ve shared with you the very practical and measurable benefits I’ve experienced as a Licensed Director.
 I’ve saved the beautiful testimony of community until now.

 We all know we need to belong.
 Our lived experiences testify to the unshakable desire we all possess—to be in a relationship.
 Made for togetherness, we all have stories of when we fit right in and times when we struggled to know our place.
 Belonging to something or with someone is fundamental.

 Parents make a place in their homes for their children to belong.
 Spouses make marriage the place for their husband or wife to belong.
 Siblings naturally exhibit characteristics of their birth order, and they know how they belong.
 College friends maintain ties through the years, knit together by the common experience of belonging to a class.
 We all know it—social media would be a flop were it not for our natural desire to connect and be part of something!